aantron/ocaml.org/data/planet/ocamlpro/improving-tezos-storage--gitlab-branch-for-testers.md

 </blockquote>
 <p>Jack (25 February 2019 at 15 h 51 min):</p>
 <blockquote>
-<p>Is there no way to convert a &ldquo;standard node&rdquo; to IronTez?
+<p>Is there no way to convert a “standard node” to IronTez?
 I was running the official tezos-node, and my datadir is around 90G.
 I compiled IronTez and started it up on that same dir, then ran <code>rpc get /storage/context/gc</code> and nothing is happening.
 I thought this was supposed to convert my datadir to irontez?
 If not, what is the RPC to do this?
 Or must I start from scratch to be 100% irontez?</p>
 </blockquote>
 <p>Fabrice Le Fessant (25 February 2019 at 16 h 24 min):</p>
 <blockquote>
 <p>There are two ways to get a full Irontez DB:</p>
 <ul>
-<li>Start a node from scratch and wait for one or two days&hellip;
+<li>Start a node from scratch and wait for one or two days…
 </li>
 <li>Use an existing node, run Irontez on it for 2 hours, and then call <code>rpc get /storage/context/gc?keep=100</code> .
 100 is the number of blocks to be kept.
 After 2 hours, the last 120 blocks should be stored in the IronTez DB, so the old DB will not be used anymore.
 Note that Irontez will not delete the old DB, just rename it.
 You should go there and remove the file to recover the disk space.
 </li>